elefkovitz/ChampRecommender/README.md

 If you don't play League of Legends and want to test it, you can use my favorite popular streamer:
  __Tobias Fate__

-__EDIT (12/12/16):__ The new 2017 ranked season is here!
-I've transitioned all requests to force into the 2016 season, so technically these recommendations are out of date.
-Once data starts flowing in for 2017, I'll re-run the SVD matrix on my end, load up a new version, and we'll be good to go with live recommendations.
-Until then, my app will assume that players are the same as they were last year.
+__EDIT (04/03/17):__ New 2017 Ranked Season SVD is in process!
+Currently, recommendations are working off of a 2016 version of our recommendation matrix, which may make them a bit stale and boring!
+I will be rerunning the matrix and adding some cool new features soon, stay tuned!

 ### How is the app built?